Parzival-3141/Abundables/README.md

 ### Addresses
 Addresses are the bread and butter of this project.
-They let you define an alias for assets which you can use at access them at runtime, no libraries needed!
+They let you define an alias for assets which you can use to access them at runtime, no libraries needed!

 For example, lets say you have lots of audio files in your Bundle, but they're all in different places in your project.
 Traditionally you'd have to add them one by one to the Bundle, then load them one by one at runtime.